 The following example demonstrates the projected dollar amount of total cumulative expenses that would be incurred over various periods with respect to a hypothetical investment in our common stock.
 In calculating the following expense amounts, we have assumed that our annual operating expenses would remain at the levels set forth in the table above.
-See Note 6 below for additional information regarding certain assumptions regarding our level of leverage subsequent to this offering.
+See Note 5 below for additional information regarding certain assumptions regarding our level of leverage subsequent to this offering.

 1 Year 3 Years 5 Years 10 Years

-You would pay the following expenses on a \$1,000 investment, assuming \$ [] \$ [] \$ [] \$ []
+You would pay the following expenses on a \$1,000 investment, assuming \$ 130 \$ 221 \$ 313 \$ 543

 a 5% annual return

-- (1) The underwriting discounts and commissions with respect to shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering. - (2) Amount reflects estimated offering expenses of approximately \$[]. - (3) Reflects our base management fee as a percentage of our net assets.
+- (1) The underwriting discounts and commissions with respect to shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering. - (2) Amount reflects estimated offering expenses of approximately \$550,000. - (3) Reflects our base management fee as a percentage of our net assets.
 Our base management fee under the Investment Advisory Agreement is based on our gross assets, which is defined as all the assets of GSV Capital, including those acquired using borrowings for investment purposes.
 See "Investment Advisory Agreement."
-As a result, although we do not currently have any specific plans to use leverage, to the extent we elect to utilize leverage in the future, our base management fee as a percentage of our net assets would increase. - (4) Based on our current business plan, we do not expect to invest fully the net proceeds from this offering for up to six to 12 months and we expect that we will not have any capital gains during our first year of operations after completion of this offering.
-As a result, we do not anticipate paying any incentive fees in the first year after completion of this offering.
-Once fully invested, we expect the incentive fees we pay to increase to the extent we realize capital gains upon the sale of equity investments in our portfolio companies.
-We expect that it will take more than three months to invest all of the proceeds of this offering, in part because investments in private companies often require substantial prior research and due diligence.
+As a result, although we do not currently have any specific plans to use leverage, to the extent we elect to utilize leverage in the future, our base management fee as a percentage of our net assets would increase. - (4) Based on our current business plan, we do not expect to invest fully the net proceeds from this offering for up to six to 12 months and, based on the current unrealized appreciation versus unrealized depreciation on our portfolio investments, we expect that we will likely not have sufficient realized capital gains, taken together with any net unrealized capital appreciation, during our first year of operations after completion of this offering in order to pay or accrue any incentive fees in the first year after completion of this offering.
 The incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement, as of the termination date), commencing on December 31, 2011, and will equal the lesser of (i) 20% of our realized capital gains during such calendar year, if any, calculated on an investment-by-investment basis, subject to a non-compounded preferred return, or "hurdle," and a "catch-up" feature, and (ii) 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees.
 For a more detailed discussion of the calculation of this fee, see "Investment Advisory Agreement."
+For accounting purposes, in order to reflect the theoretical capital gains incentive fee that would be payable for a given period as if all unrealized gains were realized, we are required to accrue a capital gains incentive fee based upon realized capital gains and losses during the current calendar year through the end of the period, plus any unrealized capital appreciation and depreciation as of the end of the period.
+It should be noted that a fee so calculated and accrued would not necessarily be payable under the Investment Advisory Agreement, and may never be paid based upon the computation of capital gains incentive fees in subsequent periods.
+Amounts paid under the Investment Advisory Agreement with the formula reflected in the Investment Advisory Agreement.